BYU-ITC-544/milestones/milestone-2/Milestone 2: Risk & Operational Assessments.md

 In addition to a written document, you should create a spreadsheet to document any risks you have identified and any information pertaining to that risk.

+## Step 2: Operational Assessments

+1. Complete one of the operational assessments from Chapter 56: Operational Assessments

-### Submission Requirements
+## Submission Requirements

-[ ] 100 Points - Submit your comprehensive risk management documents to Learning Suite.
-Submit documents in the appropriate file format and file security measures
+[ ] 60 Points - Submit your comprehensive risk management documents to Learning Suite.
+Submit documents in the appropriate file format and file security measures.

+[ ] 40 Points - Submit your completed Operational Assessment.
+Submit documents in the appropriate file format and file security measures.